safiyc/Word_Definer/README.md

 ## Setup

-* Clone Github Repository
-* Run app via 2 methods: terminal with command "ruby app.rb", or access the Heroku page "#####".
+* Run app via 2 methods:
+ * Method 1: clone github content from below link, and run terminal command "ruby app.rb" in project directory
+ * Method 2: Click on "https://worddefiner.herokuapp.com/" to access the app on Heroku

 ## Link

-Click here (https://github.com/safiyc/word_definer_ProjectSinatra) to access the Github page for this project.
+Click here (https://github.com/safiyc/Word_Definer.git) to access the Github page for this project.

 ## License